Skip to main content

 5. A soft brush can be used to scrub any particularly stubborn areas.

-6. Scrub the remaining residue off the parts you removed earlier and give everything a final wipe with a piece of dry kitchen paper.
+6. Scrub the remaining residue off the parts you removed earlier and give everything a final wipe with a sheet of dry kitchen paper.

 Tip

 Using paper towel for wiping away grease on the hob will help your sponges and cloths last longer.
-Opt for an extra-absorbent kitchen towel that stays strong enough for scrubbing even when it’s wet or greasy, like Plenty.
+Opt for an extra-absorbent kitchen towel that stays strong enough for scrubbing even when it’s wet or greasy, like Plenty Original.

-You can take a more vigorous approach to cleaning electric hobs compared to cleaning induction hob glass and stainless steel.
+You can take a more vigorous approach to cleaning electric hobs compared to learning how to clean an induction hob and stainless steel.

 1. To start with, make sure the plates are cool, and if you can remove them, do so.
 Leave them to soak in a sink full of soapy water, so they’re easier to scrub.